samer--/switex/README.md

 The communication between TeX and Prolog is somewhat fragile.
-In particular, if the Prolog query written out by ``\swi`` or ``\swiverb`` appears to be an incomplete Prolog term, then the Prolog side will hang waiting for its completion, leading to a deadlock, which can only by broken by typing Ctrl-Z at the terminal.
+In particular, if the Prolog query written out by ``\swi`` or ``\swiverb`` appears to be an incomplete Prolog term, then the Prolog side will hang waiting for its completion, leading to a deadlock.
 Similarly, if the Prolog side writes back an incomplete TeX group, then TeX will hang waiting for its completion.
+Currently, there is no way to recover from this situation, but typing Ctrl-C at the terminal or sending a SIGINT will kill both processes.